Note: This course is now closed.

 Add to all this the fact that it tends to get really windy here, and this is a course that will just mess with your mind all round long.
 It was pretty windy yesterday and that definitely added to the challenge factor.
 I can’t even imagine what it plays like when it’s really howling out there.

 The conditions were not as good as I was led to believe from the GK reviews.
 The fairways were pretty dried out and thin.
 They weren’t horrible to hit from, but there were some weak areas and you can expect a ton of extra roll-out (which isn’t always helpful here).
 The rough is pretty much a non-factor as it is cut tight and so many balls funnel back into the fairways or off into the bushes if you find the rough anyway.
 The bunkers had really nice sand that was extra fluffy and white.
 The greens were pretty good.
-Softer than you’d expect for this style of course, but I was grateful for that.
-Smooth on putts and very hard to read with such severe slopes throughout the course.
+They were much softer than you’d expect for this style of course, but I was grateful for that.
+They were smooth on putts and very hard to read with such severe slopes throughout the course.

 I didn’t hate Vellano and I did like the stylistic choice on the flagsticks, which have wood poles and triangular flags, but I definitely didn’t love it as much as I wanted to.
 Other than the nice facilities and service, I don’t feel the course itself is quite worth the price I paid and the mediocre conditions I encountered.
 I’m usually the first one to defend “funky” courses, but this one even threw me for a few loops and I’d only recommend it to the real thrillseekers out there.